KnowledgeBoat Logo

 proton

-Reason — The subatomic particle with positive charge is Proton, that are located inside the nucleus.
+Reason — The subatomic particle with positive charge is the proton, which is located inside the nucleus.

 Question 1(vi)